ronaldbradford/micro-sql/README.md

 * Same interface to run SQL statements in MySQL or PostgreSQL.
 * Execute the same query 'N' times built-in, providing average execution times across 'N' iterations.
 * Separate the actual query execution and the resultset processing times.
-* Limit resuls output to focus on the performance numbers, not the data display.
+* Limit results output to focus on the performance numbers, not the data display.
 Limited content is shown to prove results are produced from the queries.

 ### Example Using Readyset Caching

-Here is a simple example running the query cached in Readyset executing in <1ms.
+Here is a simple example running the query cached in Readyset executing in <1ms, close to 0.5ms.

 ```
 $ bin/micro-mysql -u readyset -p *** -h db -P 3342 imdb